 World Bank and IFC pioneer the green bond market

 The World Bank Treasury issued its first green bond in 2008, at a time when investors didn’t have liquid, fixed income investment options that specifically supported climate-focused and environmentally-friendly projects.
-The World Bank has since issued more than $6.4 billion in green bonds in 17 currencies.
-Separately, the IFC has issued $3.5 billion, including two $1 billion green bond sales in 2013.
+The World Bank has since issued about US$8.5 billion in green bonds in 18 currencies, including a 10-year US$600 million benchmark green bond and green growth bonds linked to an equity index and designed for retail investors.
+Separately, the IFC has issued US$3.7 billion, including two US$1 billion green bond sales in 2013.
 Proceeds from World Bank and IFC green bonds are used to support renewable energy, energy efficiency, sustainable transportation and other low-carbon projects, as well as financing for forest and watershed management, and infrastructure to prevent climate-related flood damage and build climate resilience.

 The two institutions – whose AAA/Aaa ratings provide security for investors and development mandate and safeguards provide assurance for the use of proceeds and impact – have helped pioneer the green bond market, expand the investor base, and raise awareness about the needs and opportunities for climate-friendly investment.